Investigating the Histogram Loss in Regression: An Empirical Study on the Histogram Loss

 \subsection{Bias and the Choice of Target Distribution}

-Characterizing the discretization bias in section \ref{sec:theoretical_analysis} showed a link between the bias of the loss and the choice of $\sigma$ in HL-Gaussian.
-This parameter can also affect the bias from truncation as it controls the probability in the tails of the target distribution that exceeds the support of the histogram.
+Characterizing the discretization bias in section \ref{sec:theoretical_analysis} showed a link between the bias of the loss and the choice of $\sigma$ in HL-Gauss.
+This parameter can also affect the bias from truncation as it controls the probability in the tails of the target distribution that exceed the support of the histogram.
 This section empirically investigates the effect of the target distribution on the bias of the loss.
 We first show how different values of $\sigma$ result in different levels of bias.
-Then, we compare the target distributions of HL-Gaussian and HL-OneBin with another target distribution which reduces the bias to zero.
-Finally, we evaluate HL-OneBin and HL-Gaussian using different parameter values to find if these parameters control a bias-variance trade-off.
+Then, we compare the target distributions of HL-Gauss and HL-OneBin with another target distribution which reduces the bias to zero.
+Finally, we evaluate HL-OneBin and HL-Gauss using different parameter values to find if these parameters control a bias-variance trade-off.

-Weightings in HL-Gaussian (which represent the area under of the target distribution's pdf in the range of each bin) are computed before the training, and the histogram is trained to mimic these weightings.
+Weightings in HL-Gauss (which represent the area under the target distribution's pdf in the range of each bin) are computed before training, and the histogram is trained to mimic these weightings.
 To obtain low bias, we want the mean of the trained histogram to be close to the original target.
-To analyze how close the loss is to this situation in practice, we plot the mean absolute error between the original targets in our datasets and the mean of the histograms that perfectly match weightings obtained from those targets.
-Figure \ref{fig:label_bias} shows this error for HL-Gaussian with 100 bins and different choices of $\sigma$.
+To analyze how close the loss is to this situation in practice, we plot the mean absolute error between the original targets in our data sets and the mean of the histograms that perfectly match weightings obtained from those targets.
+Figure \ref{fig:label_bias} shows this error for HL-Gauss with 100 bins and different choices of $\sigma$.